Sam-Izdat/webui-editor-skeleton/README.md

 ## Option 2

-Either download a release and stick it wherever, then rename it or clone the repo:
+Either download a release and stick it wherever, then rename it.

+Or clone the repo:

 ```
 git clone https://github.com/Sam-Izdat/webui-editor-skeleton.git